-The Urban CPI increased by 2.2 percent on annual basis and decreased by 1.2 percent on a monthly basis.
-The annual average rate between November 2017 and November 2016 is 5.4 percent.
+The Urban CPI increased by 1.3 percent on annual basis and increased by 0.2 percent on a monthly basis.
+The annual average rate between January 2018 and January 2017 is 4.3 percent.

-In November 2017, ‘Food and non-alcoholic beverages’, ‘Housing, water, electricity, gas and other fuels’ and Transport rose by 2.2 percent, 2.0 percent and 2.9 percent respectively.
+In December 2017, ‘Housing, water, electricity, gas and other fuels’ and Transport rose by 2.4 percent, and 2.8 percent respectively.

 The 2016/17 USS was conducted to measure the degree to which needs of data users are satisfied with regard to available official statistics and capture their potential expectations.
 As in the previous surveys, more attention was on the level of usefulness of official statistics to support decision making and planning processes, level of users' understanding of official statistics dissemination, analysis, timeliness and frequency of released statistics, and areas that need further improvement.

 This publication outlines the core vision, objectives and pillars of data revolution policy in Rwanda .
 The pillars are aligned with strategic objectives to harness the insights that would come with data analytics.
 The principles of Data Revolution Policy are built on broader ICT strategic expectation of “open by default, security by design, privacy protection, innovation and public-private partnership” as enshrined in the Smart Rwanda 2020 Master plan

 Here is the current situation of visas that have been issued by the National Institute of Statistics of Rwanda (NISR) to various Government and Non Government Institutions to conduct researches and surveys in Rwanda.
 The attached Excel files shows past, current and future approval dates for each application file.